Sitemap

 Recommended citation: Ovienmhada, U., Hines, M., Krisch, M.,Diongue, A. T., Minchew, B., & Wood, D.R.
 (2024).
 Spatiotemporal facility‐levelpatterns of summer heat exposure,vulnerability, and risk in United Statesprison landscapes.
 GeoHealth, 8,e2024GH001108.

 Recommended citation: Hines, M. & Ottley, A. (2026).
-Mapping the Visual Language of Public Health and Environmental Infographics
+Charting Public Health: A Taxonomic Study of Visualization Practices in the Public Health Field

 talks